-When a surgical procedure is performed on an incorrect patient, the results are grave.
+When a surgical procedure is performed on an incorrect patient, the results can be grave.

 Examples of wrong patient surgery.